What the Inventory will tell you

 A chemical listed on the Inventory can be imported or manufactured without notifying us provided it meets any relevant conditions.
 If your chemical falls outside the scope of its stated purpose in the Inventory, you will need to notify us unless an exemption applies.

 - a single list of all the chemicals - you can only search for specific chemicals

 - whether the chemical is scheduled in the Poisons Standard or classified as hazardous

-- products containing the chemical
+- names of products containing the chemical

 - businesses that import or manufacture the chemical

 - Australian and state/territory government laws and obligations around use and disposal

 I can't find my chemical in the Inventory